-The Center for Planetary Science is a science outreach program bringing astronomy, planetary science, and astrophysics to the next generation of space explorers.
+The Center for Planetary Science is a 501(c)(3) non-profit organization dedicated to conducting scientific research; and promoting astronomy, planetary science, and astrophysics to the next generation of space explorers.

-For more information, contact Professor Paris at firstname.lastname@example.org
+For more information, contact Dr. Paris at firstname.lastname@example.org